scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 pyAudioProcessing is updated frequently in order to apply enhancements and new functionalities with recent research efforts of the digital signal processing and machine learning community.
-Some of the ongoing implementations include LPCC feature additions and integration with deep learning backend.
+Some of the ongoing implementations include LPCC feature additions and integration with deep learning backends.

 Acknowledgments
 ===============

-This project was built with the consideration for contributions towards the open-source community.
+This project was built as a contribution towards the open-source community.
 We want to thank the open-source community and Github for making open-source contributions possible.